stagecast/stagecast-api-integration/README.md

-# Welcome to the Stagecast App Integration
+# Welcome to the Stagecast Api Integration

 Please use "Issues" to report a bug.